-Paul Rogers is the president and CEO of Wurldtech as well as the general manager of GE Industrial Cyber Security.
+Paul Rogers is the president and CEO of Wurldtech, as well as general manager of GE Industrial Cyber Security.
 For more information about Wurldtech, visit wurldtech.com.

 When you hear a discussion about Industrial Internet of Things (IIoT) or Big Data Analytics, the topic of industrial cybersecurity is quick to follow.
 How do you view the relationship between IIoT and cybersecurity?

 Historically, the introduction of technology into any consumer or business domain tends to drive rapid transformation, and the organizations that embrace new technologies have a better chance of creating and maintaining competitive advantage.

 The IIoT represents the next big opportunity for industrial organization.
 Because flow control operators can tap into rich analytics that reflect the state of their current operations, they will be able to optimize their existing processes, assets and production capabilities.

 Cybersecurity comes into play because, necessarily, organizations need to be connected to the Internet and to other systems in order to reap the rewards, and whatever is connected needs to be protected.
 With any new technology comes risk, but the risk doesn’t have to get in the way.
 It just needs to be appropriately addressed and mitigated.

 How would you rate the current level of cybersecurity awareness among industry in general?
 What level of uptake are you seeing regarding the implementation of cybersecurity best practices and systems?